torrejonv/teranode/docs/architecture/architecture.md

 2. **SubTree Validation**: As subtrees are broadcast, the Validator service validates them in real-time.
+   * If a subtree contains a transaction that has not been previously validated, the Validator service retrieves the full transaction data and validates it.
+   * If the Validator service successfully validates a subtree, it is "blessed," indicating approval.
+If a subtree (or a transaction within the subtree) fails validation, the subtree is rejected.

 3. **Merkle Subtree Storage**: Validated subtrees are stored in the Merkle subtree Store.

-4. **Block Announcement**: When a new block is discovered by a miner, it's announced to the network, including only the top-level Merkle hashes of the subtrees.
+4. **Block Assembly and Propagation**: When a new block is discovered by a miner, it's announced to the network, including only the top-level Merkle hashes of the subtrees.

 5. **Block Validation by Validator Service**: The Validator service uses the stored subtrees to validate the newly announced block quickly.
 This is done by deriving the announced top-level Merkle hashes from the hashes of the subtrees in the Merkle subtree Store.

-6. **Transaction Retrieval and Validation**: If a subtree contains a transaction that has not been previously validated, the Validator service retrieves the full transaction data and validates it.

-7. **SubTree "Blessing"**: If the Validator service successfully validates a subtree, it is "blessed," indicating approval.
-If a subtree (or a transaction within the subtree) fails validation, the subtree is rejected.

-8. **Block Assembly and Propagation**: Once the Validator service validates a block, it propagates this block to the Blockchain service, ensuring that the blockchain remains up-to-date and consistent across all nodes.
+6. **Blockchain Update**: Once the Validator service validates a block, it propagates this block to the Blockchain service, ensuring that the blockchain remains up-to-date and consistent across all nodes.

 ---